clifgriffin/simple-ldap-login/readme.txt

 This is simply a high level overview.
 The actual logic the plugin employs is more complex, but hopefully this gives you an idea, philosophically, about how the plugin accomplishes what it does.

 = Version History =
+**Version 1.3.0.2.1**

+* Fixed case sensitivity issue that could result in multiple accounts.
+There may be lingering case insentisivty issues due to the get_userdatabylogin function being case-sensitive.
+We'll figure this out in due time.
+* Sorry for posting two updates on the same day!

 **Version 1.3.0.2**

 * Fixes several tickets including role assignment, case sensitivity, and potential compatibility issues with other themes/plugins.
 * Added security mode setting to allow security to be tightened.
 * Changed auto created accounts to use a random password rather than the LDAP password given.